SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/8. Indian Nationalism factors/The partition of Bengal 1905.md

 -   The partition of Begal was annulled in 1911 mainly done to curb revolutionary terrorism .
 -   Was decided to shift capital to Delhi -> end of Bengali dominance in national politics .
 Bihar and Orissa were taken out of Bengal and Assam was made a separate province.

+## PYQs

+---

+**The Partition of Bengal (1905); The Swadeshi Movement in Bengal; the** **economic and political aspects of Swadeshi Movement;**

+1. Write a critical note on: Significance of the Swadeshi Movement 1905-07 in the freedom struggle.
+[1981, 20m]

+2. "Curzon's political obtusely created a breach between government and people which was never wholly closed in the remaining forty-two years of British rule."
+Comment.
+[1984, 20m]

+3. "Curzon was an unconscious catalyst who did not understand, let alone desire, what the new century was about to bring forth, but who helped it to be born."
+Comment.
+[1989, 20m]

+4. "The tragedy of Cruzan lay in that, with such abundance of trained talent; he was denied the crowning qualities.
+He was never an administrator of the first rank."
+Comment.
+[1991, 20m]

+5. "Curzon's partition of Bengal gave the unwitting initiative to events of magnitude and returned many years later to port with the cargo of freedom."
+Comment.
+[1997, 20m]

+6. "India after 1905 had new interests and objectives and compelled new lines of policy."
+Comment.
+[1996, 20m]
+-

+7. "The Anti-Partition Agitation (1905) had an economic character in Bengal unlike the Extremist Agitation in Maharashtra which had a religious character."
+Examine.
+[2014, 20m]
+-

+8. Explain "Constructive Swadeshi" Characterised by atmashakti (self-reliance), which propelled the Swadeshi Movement in Bengal.
+[2016, 10m]
+-